plugwise/progress/smallfixes.md

 ## Proposed change
-Small fixes from testers feedback applied.
-With autumn and winter seasons coming climate systems are started again :)
+Small fixes from testers feedback applied including climate handling and state.
+With autumn and winter seasons coming climate systems are started again as such we incorporated forthcoming changes from it :) During this process we also moved to (more) centralized consts to optimize readabilty and debugging.

 ## Type of change